jju/stubbl/seasons/gcx/week15.md

 The Dynamo fielded a ragged team of scrubs to end their regular season and to the relief of the Vagabonds, didn't pull out a win with them.
 CT 4 - KD 1

-Venus chipped away at Aeson's surprising TD lead, and the Eagles trooped through the muck to a loss, but an inconsequential one for the standings.
+Veens chipped away at Aeson's surprising TD lead, and the Eagles trooped through the muck to a loss, but an inconsequential one for the standings.
 FT 2 - RE 1

 The Vagabonds ended the season with a convincing win and the Hounds are bowing out for their UBBL Challenge.
 ZV 4 - GH 0